kmlawson/japanese-empire-mo3335/seminars.md

     * An account of the Japanese occupation of Burma from the perspective of the Burmese head of state under the Japanese and in the nominally independent Burma after 1943
 * *I.N.A.
 Speaks* (Teams Files)
     * A pamphlet with justifications of the collaboration of the Indian National Army with the Japanese
-* *Malaya Upside Down* (Times Files)
-    * An account of British Malaya under Japanese occupation

 **Secondary Source Reading:**

-* Lebra-Chapman, Joyce. *Japanese-Trained Armies in Southeast Asia: Independence and Volunteer Forces in World War II* [Ebook](https://library.st-andrews.ac.uk/record=b2910365~S5) Choose and read one of the following three chapters:
+* Lebra-Chapman, Joyce. *Japanese-Trained Armies in Southeast Asia: Independence and Volunteer Forces in World War II* [Ebook](https://library.st-andrews.ac.uk/record=b2910365~S5)
     * Ch.
 2 The Indian National Army 19-38
     * Ch.
 3 The Burma Independence Army 39-74
-    * Ch.
-4 Peta 75-112
 * Hayashi, Hirofumi "Government, the Military and Business in Japan's Wartime Comfort Woman System" *Japan Focus* [Online](http://www.japanfocus.org/-Hayashi-Hirofumi/2332/article.html)
-* Fujitani, *Race for Empire*, National Mobilization, 239-298 [Ebook](http://california.universitypressscholarship.com/view/10.1525/california/9780520262232.001.0001/upso-9780520262232)
+* Fujitani, *Race for Empire*, National Mobilization, 239-298 [Ebook](https://library.st-andrews.ac.uk/record=b2072276~S5)

 **Further Reading:**